fibo/.software/README.md

 ## Requirements

+Please note that *.software* supports only Linux, but most of the features should work on many other Unix-like systems, like BSD and Darwin with no or minor modifications.
 In order to run, *.software* requires bash, tar, gzip, find and wget.
 Other requirements are those needed by software builds: make, gcc, etc.

 ## Installation